audoh/symfony-collection-type-manager/README.md

 If you would like to disable addition and/or deletion entirely, don't set the prototypes to the empty string.
 Instead set `data-allow-add` and `data-allow-delete` to false.

-By default, the user is allowed to delete items that they have created when `data-allow-delete` is false.
+By default, the user is always allowed to delete items that they have just created, even when `data-allow-delete` is false.
 This behaviour is also disableable using `data-allow-delete-new`.

 ## Handling CollectionTypes within CollectionTypes